ZVK/Unconditional-MusicGen-Trainer/README.md

 # 🤖 Unconditional MusicGen Trainer 🤖
 (Dadabots fork)
+Don't use this repo yet - it currently runs off audiocraft fork with edits to lm and musicgen accepting torch generator

 This repository extends the [Audiocraft](https://github.com/facebookresearch/audiocraft) repository with a Trainer Class which trains the finetuned model unconditional.
 Input prompts are the same for all the data trained on.
 The model converges but old learned sounds will vanish.